OpenDSA/OpenDSA/Doc/source/Client-sideDevelopment.rst

 * Make JSAV exercise options configurable (if necessary and desired)

   * If you do not change the default values of ``JSAV_EXERCISE_OPTIONS``, you do not have to do anything.
-  * However, if you do change the default values of ``JSAV_EXERCISE_OPTIONS``, you must call ``ODSA.AV.updateJSAVExerOptions()`` in order to make the exercise options configurable from the config file.
-Conversely, if you want to prevent the configuration process from overriding the grading options for your exercise, you can reset the defaults and not call this function.
+  * However, if you do change the default values of ``JSAV_EXERCISE_OPTIONS``, you must call ``ODSA.UTILS.parseURLParams()`` in order to make the exercise options configurable from the config file.
+Conversely, if you want to prevent the configuration process from overriding the grading options for your exercise, you can change or reset the defaults and not call this function.
+  * Developers should initialize configurable variables like this: ``var variable = (params.<variable>) ? params.<variable> : default_value;``, so that if the appropriate parameter is passed to the exercise it will be used, otherwise the exercise will default to a reasonable value

 * Attach JSAV array click handlers through JSAV rather than jQuery

   * Example: ``theArray.click(function(index){...});`` rather than ``$('#arrayId').on('click', ".jsavindex", function(){...});``